 A call to musicians and singers worldwide

 Nothing moves us like music.
 So this Sky Day use your talents to celebrate our precious, dynamic sky and the way it connects us all as one global family.

 Calling all community leaders!
 Sky Days and Sky Day weekends are excellent times to hold a beautiful event.
-Organize a sustainability fair!
-Bring your community together to talk about the importance climate and sky.
-And make sure to invite your local artists to take part.
-It’s time to come together.
+So bring your community together to talk about the importance climate and sky.
+And be sure to invite your local artists to take part.
+They care too :)

 While a poem cannot scrub away the pollution in our atmosphere no-one should underestimate the power of ideas.
 Sky-ku are inspired by haiku and are a beautiful way to express your thoughts and feelings about our amazing shared sky.
 Do you Sky-ku?
 Find out!
 Learn more

 Sometimes the simplest things mean the most.
 So gather students, friends and family and go for a Sky Walk.
 Is there somewhere near you where you can share an awesome view of the sky?
 And while you walk notice together how every day is a unique symphony of light and atmosphere unfolding right above our heads.
 Maybe ask the group to share a memory of when they once noticed the sky in some special way.
 Take a moment to reflect on how much we rely on our thin atmosphere functioning naturally every day.
 Doesn’t it only stand to reason we should take care of it for each other?

 What does the sky mean to you?

 Share your thoughts.
 The world needs to hear from you. #SkyDay